skycoin/User-Manuals/Initializing your Skywallet.md

 If it is the first time you are using your Skywallet, please make sure to go through the following section of the user manual,(Checking the Genuineness of your Skywallet)[https://github.com/skycoin/hardware-wallet/wiki/How-to-check-whether-device-is-genuine], to ensure that you are using a genuine Skywallet.

-The instructions for a desktop wallet which is used for the first time and an already configured desktop wallet are different.
+The instructions for a Desktop Wallet which is used for the first time and an already configured Desktop Wallet are different.

 ### Step 3.1: First Time Use of a Desktop Wallet